 Different Types of Irons and Their Roles in Golf

-2. Mid Irons (5-7 iron): Mid irons balance distance and control, making them suitable for various situations.
-Golfers often use them for approach shots on par-4s or shorter par-3s.
+- Mid Irons (5-7 iron): A good mix of distance and control.
+Most golfers use these for approach shots on par-4s and shorter par-3s.

-4. Wedges (PW, GW, SW, LW): Wedges have the highest lofts and are designed for shots around the green, including chips, pitches, bunker shots, and lob shots.
-They're essential for a golfer's short game.
+- Wedges (PW, GW, SW, LW): The highest-lofted irons, built for chips, pitches, bunker shots, and lob shots.
+Wedges are the backbone of your short game.

 How Irons Are Used for Various Shots and Distances